Easy Frittata (Or How to Use All the Vegetables in the Crisper Drawer)

-Place sauteed vegetables in a greased pie dish or 8x8-inch baking dish.
+- Place sauteed vegetables in a greased pie dish or an 8x8-inch baking dish.
 Pour egg mixture evenly over the vegetables.

-Bake for 20-30 minutes at 400 degrees Fahrenheit, until top of eggs is no longer wet.
+- Bake for 20-30 minutes until the top of the eggs is no longer wet.

 - 5-Minute Egg & Cheese Muffins